 3. Sit or lie down, whichever is the most comfortable.
 You do not have to maintain any special posture.
 If you choose to lie down there may be a greater chance of falling asleep.
 If so, sitting comfortably is preferable.

 4. Now set your intention for your visualisation.
-For example: I intend to discover more of my true self through the power of visualisation.
+For example: I intend to discover more of my True Self through the power of visualisation.

 Sit comfortably and close your eyes.